Battle of Lemo

 The Battle of Lemo was fought during the Finnish War between Sweden and Russia on 19–20 June 1808 (Julian calendar 7–8 June).

-On 19 June, about 2,500 Swedes landed at Lemo (Finnish:Lemu) in Kaarina in Southwest Finland, aided by the Swedish Navy.
+On 19 June, about 2,500 Swedes landed at Lemo (Finnish:Lemu) in Kaarina (Swedish:S:t Karins) in Southwest Finland, aided by the Swedish Navy.
 There, the Swedes intended to liberate Åbo (Finnish:Turku) from the Russians.
 The Swedish landing forces were commanded by Major General Eberhard von Vegesack.
 The Russian had about 3,600 men in the area under the command of Lieutenant General Karl Gustav von Baggovut.